michaelrayfire/guardian/README.md

 ### Persistent Storage
-All scanned files are saved locally for evidence and further analysis if needed.
+All scanned files are saved locally for evidence and further analysis if needed. or ran inside a vm or the cloud
 ## ⚠️ Important Notes

 - The bot requires **Message Content Intent** to be enabled in the Discord Developer Portal
 - Scanned files are stored in `./scanned_files/` - manage disk space accordingly
 - This bot logs ALL messages - ensure compliance with your server's privacy policy
 - Administrator permissions are required for setup commands
+- recommend running it on a VM or cloud server (aws, digital ocean, etc) so it stays online 24/7 and keeps your main machine safe from any sketchy files it downloads
 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to: